mosstyyy/WRO2023---Team-T.W.L.-s-Public-Repository/README.md

-   -   _LEDs: The robot has integrated on its motherboard 12 LEDs that it can control with the ESP32 chip.
+   -   _LEDs: The robot has integrated on its shield-board 12 LEDs that it can control with the ESP32 chip.
 The LEDs can display different lighting effects that give the robot a more attractive and fun appearance.
 For example, the robot can turn on the LEDs in a wide variety of colors following certain configurations, such as:_

   - _Static light: The robot turns on the LEDs in a single color and keeps them that way until the configuration changes._